-The power station is the first combined cycle, gas-fired power station in the Pilbara.
+The Sino Iron power station is the first combined-cycle, gas-fired power station in the Pilbara and it’s one of the largest of its kind in Western Australia.
 Seven gas turbines, three steam turbines and six heat recovery generators produce energy for the project.

-Gas is provided predominantly from the Devil Creek gas processing facility via the Dampier to Bunbury National Gas Pipeline (DBNGP).
+Gas is provided via the Dampier to Bunbury National Gas Pipeline (DBNGP).
 CPM’s power station is a past winner of the Best Industrial Energy Efficiency Project at the Energy Efficiency Council Awards.